From Rigidity to Fluidity: Breaking Autopilot Patterns

 Cognitive Flexibility and the Higher Mind

+In hypnotherapy, we often speak about activating the “higher mind.”
+This is the state where cognitive flexibility expands.
 Instead of narrowing your options to what you already know, you begin opening to what you do not yet know.
+The unfamiliar may feel alien at first.
+But fluidity allows experimentation.

 When you shift from rigidity to openness: